-Do not travel to the W National Park or the Mékrou and Djona hunting zones, due to the threat of terrorism, kidnapping and banditry.
+Do not travel to border areas with Burkina Faso, the Pendjari and W National Park or the Mékrou and Djona hunting zones, due to the threat of terrorism, kidnapping and banditry.
 Terrorist activity in Mali, Niger and eastern Burkina Faso has the potential to spill over into northern Benin, which is notorious for large-scale banditry.
 Terrorists based in Mali and Nigeria have carried out a number of kidnappings over the past few years in the region, including in Mali, Nigeria, Cameroon and Burkina Faso.

 The Australian Government's longstanding policy is it doesn't make payments or concessions to kidnappers.
 The Australian Government considers paying ransoms increases the risk of more kidnappings.
 If you decide to travel to an area where there is a threat of kidnapping:

 - have effective personal security measures in place

 - ensure your hotel or other accommodation has appropriate security measures in place